sharavsambuu/leisure-software-renderer/README.md

     I'm just exercizing about software renderer and shaders in my freetime.
     I think using graphics api is too overrated and writing own software renderer is cool.
-    For simplicity I'm gonna use SDL2, and all the rendering computation should happend solely on the CPU, no accesselerators, otherwise there is no point to start this repo.
+    For simplicity I'm gonna use SDL2, and all the rendering computation should happend solely on the CPU, no accelerators, otherwise there is no point to start this repo.
     The goal is to learn something.

     Might implement followings exercises